Pets & Cancer

 The most important thing to remember when dealing with a pet with cancer, as mentioned before, is that your pet doesn’t actually know they have it.
 As your loyal companion, they’ll sense your sadness, but if you can be strong for them, they can be stronger for you.
 Keeping your routine in place will do wonders for your pet’s mentality.
 Does your dog still want to go for that early morning walk?
 Go!
 Does your cat have a favourite treat that he gets on special occasions?
 Give him a couple, along with a gentle stroke and set his mind at ease.
 The calmer you are, the calmer they’ll be.

 Dealing with cancer is a hard thing for anyone, but it needn’t be a hopeless struggle.
-World Cancer Day is a time to reflect on the evils of the disease, but also a time to look forward to what will be done to beat it in the future.
+Advances are constantly being made.
 If you have a pet suffering with cancer, hold them close and remember the beauty of the life they’ve shared with you, and give them a little scratch under the chin for us too.

 Explore our best-sellers